ShenHaotv/frame/README.md

 conda create -n=frame-e python=3.11.9
 conda activate frame-e
 ```
-Note: For Mac M1 users they'll need to add `--platform=osx-arm64` to the conda create command to make sure that all the packages are found correctly in the channel-forge channel of conda.
+Note: For Mac M1 users they'll need to add `--platform=osx-arm64` to the conda create command to make sure that all the packages are installed properly.

 The dependencies are listed in dependencies.txt.
 We recommend installing packages using `conda` in the following sequence to avoid conflicts in packages: